-For additional information on the proposed divestiture of our Hillerød, Denmark manufacturing operations, please read Note 3, Divestitures, to our condensed consolidated financial statements included in this report.
+For additional information on the divestiture of our Hillerød, Denmark manufacturing operations, please read Note 3, Divestitures, to our condensed consolidated financial statements included in this report.

-(Gain) Loss on Fair Value Remeasurement of Contingent Consideration
+(Gain) Loss on Fair Value Remeasurement of Contingent Consideration event or events.

-Consideration payable for certain of our business combinations includes future payments that are contingent upon the occurrence of a particular event or events.
 We record an obligation for such contingent consideration payments at fair value on the acquisition date.
 We then revalue our contingent consideration obligations each reporting period.
 Changes in the fair value of our contingent consideration obligations, other than changes due to payments, are recognized as a (gain) loss on fair value remeasurement of contingent consideration in our condensed consolidated statements of income.